Skip to main content

 sudo reboot

-- The first one indicates the host cannot find the CAN device (mainboard flashed with USB bridge firmware or UTOC).
+• The first error indicates the host computer cannot find the CAN device (motherboard flashed with USB bridge firmware or UTOC).

-- The second one indicates the host has not configured or has misconfigured CAN0.
+• The second error indicates the host computer has not configured CAN0 or configured it incorrectly.

-- For the second and third points, refer to the "Configuring CAN0" section and reconfigure.
+• For the second and third points, refer to configuring CAN0 and reconfigure.

 1. Check and Configure CAN Rate

-The CAN communication rate of the toolboard firmware must exactly match the configuration of the host (mainboard), otherwise the device will not be discoverable.
+The CAN communication rate of the toolboard firmware must be identical to the configuration of the host computer, otherwise the device will not be discoverable.

 Steps:

-- Run the following command in the host terminal to view the current status of the CAN0 interface:
+1. Run the following command in the host terminal to check the current status of the CAN0 interface:

 The image below shows an example of the command output.
-Please focus on checking if the bitrate parameter within the red box matches your device settings:
+Please check if the bitrate parameter inside the red box matches your device settings:

-If the toolboard is already flashed with Klipper firmware and its ID has been written into the host's configuration file (printer.cfg), this ID will be occupied by the system and will not appear in searches.
+If the toolboard has been flashed with the Klipper firmware, and its ID has been written into the host configuration file (printer.cfg), this ID will be occupied by the system and will not be displayed during the search.

 Solution:

-- Temporarily comment out or delete all configuration sections related to that toolboard in
+1. Temporarily comment out or delete all configuration sections related to this toolboard in printer.cfg.

-printer.cfg. - After making the changes, you must completely power off the machine and disconnect power for about 10 seconds, then power it back on.
+2. After making the changes, you must completely shut down the machine and disconnect the power for about 10 seconds, then power it back on.

 3. Verify CAN Bus Termination Resistors

-- A stable CAN bus network must have
+• A stable CAN bus network must have 120Ω termination resistors installed at both physical ends of the line.

-- Operate only when the entire machine is powered off.
+1. Ensure the entire machine is powered off before operating.

-- Use the multimeter's resistance mode to measure the resistance between the CAN-H and CAN-L pins on the mainboard's CAN interface or on the toolboard.
+2. Use the resistance setting on a multimeter to measure the resistance between the CAN-H and CAN-L pins on the motherboard CAN interface or the toolboard.

-120Ωresistors in parallel).
-If the measured value deviates significantly (e.g., open circuit or only120Ω), it indicates incorrect wiring or termination resistor configuration.
+3. The correct bus resistance should be approximately 60Ω (the result of two 120Ω resistors in parallel).
+If the measured value deviates significantly (e.g., open circuit or only 120Ω), it indicates an incorrect wiring or termination resistor configuration.